 Counties are also authorized to provide many other services and functions which the County Board of Commissioners may find to be necessary and appropriate for the community.
 Most counties in North Carolina (including Forsyth) also provide for:

-Emergency management,
+- Emergency management;

-Emergency medical services;
+- Emergency medical services;

-Rural fire protection and rescue squads;
+- Rural fire protection and rescue squads;

-Animal control;
+- Animal services;

-Libraries;
+- Libraries;

-Cooperative Extension; and,
+- Cooperative Extension; and,

-Solid waste collection and disposal.
+- Solid waste collection and disposal.